 And then there’s the words to ‘That Smell,’ one of the album’s most popular songs: ”Say you’ll be alright come tomorrow, but tomorrow might not be here for you,” “Angel of darkness upon you,” ”The smell of death surrounds you.”
-It may have been written as a cautionary drug tune, but following the events of Oct.
+It may have been written as a cautionary drug tune, but following the tragic of Oct.
 20, 1977, ‘That Smell’ takes on a whole new, and creepily prescient, meaning.

 Died in a plane crash.
 Four band members were killed along with the pilot, Walter McCreary and co-pilot, William Gray when the band’s rented plane, a Convair 240, ran out of fuel and crashed into a swamp in Gillsburg, Missouri.
+He was 29.